bashCandicoot/persona-api-challenge/README.md

 # Persona API

-I've implemented two solutions, one using Node and one in Flask
+I've implemented two solutions, one using Node and one using Flask

 ## Must Haves